2022 World Cup Qatar: Match schedule announced with India-friendly timings | Goal.com

 It must also be kept in mind, fans travelling to Qatar will be able to watch more than one match per day, thanks to the proximity of the venues for the 2022 World Cup.
 All 2022 World Cup venues are no more than an hour apart and have excellent connectivity, thanks to the newly opened Doha Metro.

-FIFA has also state that ticket sales for the general public will be conducted via FIFA.com/tickets in late 2020, details of which will be available at a later date.
+FIFA has also stated that ticket sales for the general public will be conducted via FIFA.com/tickets in late 2020, details of which will be available at a later date.